blegas78/autoSplitters/README.md

 #### Problem: Load pauses worked, but in the middle of the run they stop pausing or unpausing.
-- **Solution**: In LiveSplit restart the load remover by: Right-Click - Open Layout - select your layout
+- **Solution 1**: In LiveSplit restart the load remover by: Right-Click - Open Layout - select your layout
+- **Solution 2**: Assuming you're using OBS' built-in vitual cam, use the Virtualcam Plugin instea

 #### Problem: I regularly get crashes in the middle of runs.